millefalcon/pdf2json/README.rst

 Create JSON from Resume PDF from the command line.

 Requires the Pdfminer.six_ library.
-Should work on 3.6+.
+Should work on python 3.6+.

 .. _Pdfminer.six: https://github.com/pdfminer/pdfminer.six